Internet Watch Foundation: Secrecy

 The IWF has been criticized for blacklisting legal content and for not telling websites that they are being blocked.
-In these circumstances the owner(s) of the blocked webpage might not even know they have offending content on their site, which means that the content would still be readily available to anyone outside of the UK.
+In these circumstances, the owner(s) of the blocked webpage might not even know they have offending content on their site, which means that the content would still be readily available to anyone outside of the UK.

 Technical issues

 Internet companies which deploy services across the world implement the IWF URL List to help prevent people from stumbling across child sexual abuse imagery.
-The blocking methodology is implemented by the company taking the list and the IWF's good practice to blocking guide recommends companies to use a splash page so that people know why a page is being blocked from view, rather than simply delivering a "page not found" message.
+The blocking methodology is implemented by the company taking the list and the IWF's good practice to blocking guide recommends companies use a splash page so that people know why a page is being blocked from view, rather than simply delivering a "page not found" message.

 Lord Ken Macdonald carried out a Human Rights Audit.
 Addressing the IWF's Members at its AGM on 26 November 2013, Lord Macdonald said he was "deeply impressed" with the quality of staff and their "commitment and attention to freedom of expression and privacy rights".

 Historically, the blacklisting of sites may have been concealed by a generic HTTP 404 "page not found" message rather than an explanation that the content has been censored.
 The exact method of censorship is determined by the implementing ISP; BT, for example, return HTTP 404 pages, whereas Demon returned a message stating that the page was censored, and why.

 At the time of the Wikipedia blocking, performance issues accessing the site from the UK were reported.

 In October 2014 users on Sky Broadband reported very slow and intermittent performance of image host Imgur.
 Clicking on an image would typically result in the site appearing to be down.
 Accessing via HTTPS causes images to load normally because it bypasses the proxy used on sites with blacklisted content.